 (There are videos available on Youtube.
 Since I haven’t seen any of them I cannot recommend any.
 But I would stress this, first read these books by senior astrologers.
 Then listen to youtube videos.
 These senior astrologer’s experience is very valuable, thus their books.
 My relatives don’t make me see their charts, they get after my Dad.
 Dad has been an astrologer for more years than I have been alive, experience always matters.)

 Moon chart analysis is neglected these days but it gives valuable insights into the emotional behaviour of the person.
 Turn around your chart so that the Moon’s sign takes the 1st house place.
 Now see how the planets and ascendant sign align with the Moon.
 Eg. One relative has her Moon in 6th house.
 She is always uncomfortable.
 The ascendant sign is placed eighth from the Moon.
 So her personality/ environment and her emotional comfort are adversarial to each other.
 If you can see these things in the chart and also in the person in front of you it adds to your confidence.

 Use your books, write notes and stick them in the books.
 Making notes helped in your college.
 It is the same, you are learning a new subject.

-After you are comfortable with all this you can go on to divisional charts.
-Open your software and only if you have the exact birth time, open your Navamsha or 9th Divisional Chart on your software.
-Check which signs/houses the planets shift to as compared to the Birth Chart.
+After you are comfortable with all this you can go on to divisional charts but only if you have the exact birth time.
+Open your Navamsha or 9th Divisional Chart on your software.
+Check which signs/ houses the planets shift to as compared to the Birth Chart.
 (I have written some separate posts on Navamsha).
 This is a full analysis in itself and requires time.
 There are technically 16 important divisional charts, but exact birth time to the minute is generally not available, so D-9 is generally enough.
 (Generally birth time does differ upto 5 mins, ie the nurses may not record 10:33am exactly but rather record 10:35am)

 Then practice some more.